-Unless you're dead set on a style that dictates otherwise, you'll want leather furniture with removable cushions that can be opened.
+Unless you're dead set on a style that dictates otherwise, you will want leather furniture with removable cushions that can be opened.
 The main benefit is that you will be able to refill your cushions as they inevitably get worn down over time.

 Your cushions have the final say so in the ride of your sofa.
 Why not leave yourself the option to keep it updated?
-After all, not all cushions are created equal but there's no need to be uncomfortable, even on an old couch.
+After all, not all cushions are created equal but there is no need to be uncomfortable, even on an old couch.

 While there are many hybrids, at Wellington's we like to divide cushion options into 4 main categories.